coreybutler/go-fsutil/README.md

 - `Clean(path string)`: This method ensures an empty directory exists at the specified path.
 - `IsFile(path string)`: Returns a boolean value indicating `true` if the path resolves to a file and `false` if it does not.
 - `IsDirectory(path string)`: Returns a boolean value indicating `true` if the path resolves to a directory and `false` if it does not.
+- `IsSymlink(path string) bool`: Determines if a path is a symbolic link.
 - `ReadTextFile(path string)`: Reads a text file and returns a _string_.
 - `WriteTextFile(path string, content string, <os.FileMode>)`: Writes a text file from a _string_.
 Optionally accepts a file mode.
 - `IsReadable(path string)`: Determines whether the path is readable.
 Returns a boolean.
 - `IsWritable(path string)`: Determines whether the path is writable.
 Returns a boolean.
+- `ByteSize(path string)`: Determines the size (in bytes) of a file or directory.
+- `Size(path string, decimalPlaces int)`: A "pretty" label for the size of a file or directory.
+For example, `3.14MB`.

 ## Example